Gladiators (2024 British TV series): Gladiators: Ready!, The Official Companion Book

 Bloomsbury Publishing released an official companion book for the series in hardback on 7 November 2024.
 It includes an extended number of behind-the-scenes details of the show, including training - and eating/dieting routines of the Gladiators themselves – with one chapter dedicated for each of the sixteen Gladiators from Series One – and more deep-in details about the show itself, including stats, etc.

+Other merchandise

+Show's trademark goods like the iconic "Foam Fingers", or full set of costumes including T-shirts and/or caps can be purchased typically prized from between £3 to £50 online.
+Gladiators Live Tour and Gladiators Experience merchandise was also introduced including t-shirts, hoodies, posters, drinking bottles and other collectibles exclusive to these events.

 International adaptations

 Based on the ratings success of the BBC reboot of Gladiators, several other countries have picked up the format and adapted it to their networks.
 International rights are held by the production company MGM Studios.